sreent/data-management-intro/Solution Sheets - March 2022.md

 ---

-Certainly!
-Let’s first clarify the content of **Question 4** based on your exam paper context.
-Given that previous questions were focused on RDF, XML, and relational databases, I’ll proceed assuming that **Question 4** might involve a scenario where you need to work with data modeling, querying, or comparing different data structures.
-Here’s a generalized solution sheet style for Question 4 based on what I can infer:

----

 ### **Question 4(a): Which of the following questions could be answered by an implementation of this model?** [3]

 1. **Which building did the patient named Neha Ahuja stay in?**